Skip to content

 on conflict do nothing;

-Section titled “10.1 Company can have Basic without add-ons”
+Section titled “10.1 Company can have a base module without add-ons”

 Valid.

-Section titled “10.2 Company can have add-ons without Basic”
+Section titled “10.2 Company can have add-ons without the promoter base module”

 Valid.